Het21/Local-Trends-in-Twitter/README.md

 2) Desired location given as input by user.

 All trends will be loaded and tweets of a trend will be displayed by tapping that particular trend.
 This app can be installed on any mobile OS (Android,iOS,Windows) by simply selecting the platform while installing from eclipse.

+Tools and Technologies: IBM MobileFirst, PHP, JavaScript, HTML5, CSS

 # Requirements
 ->Download and install eclipse with worklight server.